-- 86% of people skip through television commercials.
+- 95% of people go through non-skippable television commercials.

-- 84% of 25-34-year-olds have left a favorite website because of intrusive or irrelevant advertising.
+- 84% of 25-34 year olds have left a favourite website because of intrusive or irrelevant advertising.

-- 200 million Americans have registered their phone numbers on the FTC’s “Do Not Call” list.
+- 239.5 million people have registered their phone numbers on the FTC’s “Do Not Call” list.

 Even though outbound marketing tactics have the potential to reach out to more customers than inbound, we think they are getting less and less effective over time.

 How about the fact that digital marketing is one of the most important types of marketing right now?